-Among the key issues in project evaluation one can find those of valuation and risk management.
-This is particularly true for complex, capital intensive, multi-stage projects.
+Valuation and risk management are among the key issues in project evaluation.
+This is particularly true of complex, capital intensive, multi-stage projects.
 Such projects, especially in the context of a hyper competitive business environment, require new methods of evaluation and risk mitigation.
-One of them is the real option method.
+One of them is real option method.